Meet the Cadre

 LT Col Theriault

-Lieutenant Colonel Michael J. Nishimura is the Commander, Air Force Reserve Officer Training Corps Detachment 585 and Department Chair/Professor of Aerospace Studies at Duke University.
+Lieutenant Colonel Bradley G. Maxon is the Commander, Air Force Reserve Officer Training Corps Detachment 585 and Department Chair/Professor of Aerospace Studies at Duke University.
 He is responsible for overseeing the recruitment and preparation of officer candidates through a comprehensive education and training program.
 This program develops and produces professional leaders of character, who are dedicated to serving the nation, while leading the United States Air Force and the United States Space Force in the 21st century.

 Captain Ryan Allen